-All students in Visual Arts are required to meet with an advisor prior to registration each semester.
+All students in Art & Design are required to meet with an advisor prior to registration each semester.
 A registration hold will be placed on student accounts until advising has been accomplished.
 This is to help ensure that all students understand the requirements to graduate and have quality time to get their questions answered.
 Please frequently check your NKU email account for advising information.
 After your first successful year at the university you will receive a faculty mentor advisor specific to your area of interest in visual arts.

 Update your major, minor, and general education Degree Checklists